 If a person experiences heartburn pain alongside shortness of breath or sweating, this could be a heart-related issue.

-Other symptoms of a heart attack can include:
+Other symptoms of a heart attack

 - discomfort in the chest, such as squeezing, fullness, pressure, or pain